huan/docker-simple-mail-forwarder/README.md

 4. Your emails should now be forwarded with trusted encryption.
 You can use this tool to test it: <a href="http://checktls.com/" target="_blank">http://checktls.com/</a>

-If you do not have a certificate and don't have the $$ to buy one, you can use <a href="https://letsencrypt.org" target="_blank">https://letsencrypt.org</a> if you have shell access to the server (Notice, SMF does not provide, yet, this service).
+If you do not have a certificate and don't have the budget to afford one, you can use <a href="https://letsencrypt.org" target="_blank">https://letsencrypt.org</a> if you have shell access to the server (Note, SMF does not provide this service, yet).
 Letsencrypt allows you to create valid trusted certificates for a server, if the server responds to the domain you specify.
 In order to do this, you need to run the program from within the server and have administrator rights.

 1. First install letsencrypt.
 This might vary by distribution, but in Ubuntu it is like this: